mailsac/selenium-js-example/README.md

 ## Web Application Overview

-The example web application is simple.
-It consists of a single page with a form.
+The example web application consists of a single page with a form.
 The form accepts a username and email address.

 ![Screenshot of Example Web Application](https://blog.mailsac.com/wp-content/uploads/2021/04/selenium_webapp_screenshot-e1618931225953.png)